cse364-unist/projects-group8/README.md

 <img width="1512" alt="KakaoTalk_20240616_193848488" src="https://github.com/cse364-unist/projects-group8/assets/113990328/e5cf0f82-ebdd-4569-bc68-f171bdc37a2a">
 This popup alert you really join this debate room. \
 You can join debate room by paying 100 game money.

+Join In the debate room, join is a kind of reservation rather than participation.
+Clicking join does not mean you can participate in the discussion right away, but clicking join will make a reservation and you can see the discussion room you reserved in your discussion room on the main page.
+After the designated start time, real-time discussion begins when all reserved users press start and enter the discussion room.

 ## Debate chat room page <Feature1: Real-time debating, Feature2 : ChatGptModerator - Moderator & summary>